 - Understanding the NIMAS and NIMAC Provisions of IDEA: Analysis of the Term Reading Disability Resulting from Organic Dysfunction and Its Relationship to the IDEA Category of Specific Learning Disability

-What might indicate that my child needs AIM?
+What are some indicators that my child may need AIM?

 You and the other members of your child’s IEP or 504 team will review the information from your child’s file, including evaluation results and teacher observations, to determine whether your child needs AIM.
 There are a number of questions that, when explored by the team, could indicate that your child might need AIM.
 For example, is your child able to understand text when it is read aloud but unable to read on his or her own?
 Does your child have a visual disability that makes it difficult to see text or have a physical disability that makes it difficult to hold a book and turn the pages?
 Is your child unable to read grade-level material independently across all environments/tasks or at a sufficient rate with adequate comprehension to complete academic tasks with success relative to same-age peers?